Mohammad Jusuf: ABRI Commander

-Post Military Career and Retired Life
+Post-Military Career and Retired Life

 From 1983 to 1993, Jusuf served as Chairman of the State Audit Board (BPK).
 It was a job from which he expected to reach great things, considering his predecessor, Umar Wirahadikusumah who went on to become vice president.
 However, that was the end of his involvement with the Government.

 Jusuf had a close relationship with Jusuf Kalla and at one stage considered showing Kalla the copy of Supersemar which he retrieved from 1966.
-Jusuf changed his mind and showed Kalla as photocopied version instead.
+Jusuf changed his mind and showed Kalla a photocopied version instead.

-When Jusuf announced his intentions to produce a memoir on his life, there was widespread expectation on what his account of Supersemar would be like (out of the 3 Generals who witnessed the signing of Supersemar, only Amirmachmud had produced his account).
+When Jusuf announced his intentions to produce a memoir of his life, there was widespread expectation of what his account of Supersemar would be like (out of the 3 Generals who witnessed the signing of Supersemar, only Amirmachmud had produced his account).
 At first, Suharto trusted Jusuf to publish the memoir on his own but changed his mind, asking Jusuf to let the State Secretariat publish it.
 Jusuf rejected this offer.

-In his retired life, Jusuf was active in social activities and Headed a foundation in charge of running a mosque as well contributing to the running of a hospital.
+In his retired life, Jusuf was active in social activities and Headed a foundation in charge of running a mosque as well as contributing to the running of a hospital.